hzqst/HLND2T_DiligentGraphics/README.md

 # HLND2T_DiligentGraphics

-Closed-source GoldSrc-like engine with [DiligentGraphics](https://github.com/DiligentGraphics/DiligentEngine) as RHI.
+Closed-source GoldSrc-like engine with [DiligentGraphics](https://github.com/DiligentGraphics/DiligentEngine) as RHI and [slang](https://github.com/shader-slang/slang) as shading language.

 This is a technical verification demo that completely overhaul the vanilla graphics pipeline.